gandreeva/pg_uploader/README.md

 # pg_uploader
-Загрузка файлов в формате csv\excell в postgresql
+Uploading files in csv\excell format to postgresql